zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-patching-UI/em-fleet-maintenance-patching-ui.md

 ## Task 10:  Cleanup Old Homes

-1. Clean up Database HR
+1. Clean up Database HR.
+Clean up operation is not supported by UI for EM 13.5 RU1 but it will be part of UI in upcoming release.

    In order to have an old empty home previously used by “***hr.subnet.vcn.oraclevcn.com***” at our disposal to demonstrate a cleanup operation, we will now re-update the database by running the commands from Step 8.

 2. Review and execute below command to update DB Target ***hr.subnet.vcn.oraclevcn.com*** again to 18.10 version